jdittrich/userNeedResearchBook/text/allURBook.md

 There are no clear cut rules of how many participants are enough.
 However, most of my projects have between 3 and 8 participants.
-If I really need to be sure that what I notice is consistent I'd do research with 10, but thats about the limit I can manage on my own.
+If I really need to be sure that what I notice is consistent I'd do research with 10, but that is about the limit I can manage on my own.

-You can consider doing your research iteratively: start with three or four participants and begin with the analysis as soon as possible.
+An efficient way of involving the »right« amount of participants is doing your research iteratively: start with three or four participants and begin with the analysis as soon as possible.
 Steps like writing your comments to the data or even starting to create possible grouping is possible after having the data of at least two participants.
 Take a look at the first (preliminary) findings: Are the patterns repeating themselves and are they consistent between participants and situations?
 Or do they vary widely?
 If they are consistent, you may do research with few additional participants to refine and check and to explore details – or, if time is up, leave it the way it is.

-If preliminary findings vary and it is hard to see any patterns consider involving more participants and review the scope and goal of your research.
+If preliminary findings vary and it is hard to see any patterns you may need to involve more participants.

-It is possible that there is just a variety of patterns and the need for more users to make sense of the data.
-But it could as well be the case that your research focus is very broad and hard to research.
-In this case try to narrow down the focus and the activities you need to know about before involving the next batch of participants.
+Reasons for the lack of patters in the data can be:

+* Your research encompasses different groups of people with different needs – For example the groups students and professors share some traits, but many characteristics will vary.
+* The topic of your research is too broad – for example, »How do people do design« is very broad, »How do interface designers involve specifications of user research and engineers in their designs« is more specific.
+* Even if your research is focused and there is only one group of people involved, the actual patterns just vary.

+In all these cases you can involve more participants.
+Before you do involve more participants try to check if you…

+* need to clarify your research topic (to focus your efforts)
+* need to specify the involved groups (to recruit the right participants)

 # Prepare the research session